 Research plays a critical role in improving and accelerating therapies for those living with depression and anxiety today.
-In collaboration with other scientists, I've studied and written peer-reviewed articles on maternal mental health including depression, anxiety, parenting, and life stress.
+In collaboration with other scientists, I've studied and written peer-reviewed articles on women and maternal mental health including depression, anxiety, parenting, and life stress.
 I have also written extensively on child depression and mood disruption, with a risk and resilience life course perspective.
 This work has been published in the following scientific journals:

 Organizations I support include:

 The Blue Dot Project.
 Raising awareness of maternal mental health and combating stigma and shame